The difference between Information and Data

 - AirBnB listings for hosts with more than one property that are avaiable for more than 320 days a year are 7% of the total listings in the AirBnB data set we looked at.

-Our analysis in this case was a little rough and ready (I spent about an hour in total on it).
+AirBnB Residential displacement.pptx – note: this analysis was in January/February 2016 and was a little rough and ready (I spent about an hour in total on it).
 With more time (and a bit more data) a lot more could be done.